 If you’d like to start taking alkaline water but find alkaline water machines to be too expensive, the Express Water ROALK10DCG 10-stage RO system is a cheaper alternative.

-It’s not as good as a dedicated alkaline water machine, but it produces healthier and better tasting alkaline water compared to most RO systems.
+It’s not as good as a dedicated alkaline water machine, but it produces healthier and better-tasting alkaline water compared to most RO system

 APEC RO-CTOP-C Portable Countertop RO System